Nonlinear stabilization of chiral modes in space-time modulated parametric oscillators: Fitting procedure for Figure

 Now we use the fixed point formula \eqnref{eq:trimerfp} to establish relationships between the fit parameters and the parameters of the trimer.
 We restore the nonlinearity parameter $\alpha$ to \eqnref{eq:trimerfp} to obtain

 We then have that the fixed point $r_*$ is

 where $\Omega_{rd}$ is the ringdown frequency from \eqnref{eq:linearizationfreq}, $\omega$ is the ratio of the traveling wave frequency to the fundamental frequency, and $\alpha$ is the nonlinearity parameter.
-For the FEM system we use in \figref{fig:comsol}, $\omega = 1.04297$.
 Recall that after rescaling as described in \subsectionref{sub:rescale}, $r_* = 1$, so $\alpha$ is dimensionless as it appears in this section.

 \eqnref{eq:decayingexp} is a solution to a damped harmonic oscillator equation of the form

 with

 Comparing to \eqnref{eq:bphase} and \eqnref{eq:linearizationfreq}, we see that